Yesdevelop/Yesdevelop/README.md

 ## 🚀 Projects

-I don't have any inspiring projects 😭, here is one I made lots of efforts:
+I don't have any inspiring projects of my own 😭, but here is one that I made efforts
+(the core algorithm was written by my friend, 'cause I'm too weak to learn difficult things):
 - Chess98 https://github.com/StarlightChessOrg/Chess98

 ## 📫 Connect